ThomasAndrewMacLean/winke/README.md

 TODO:

-- hero image to the right of the screen
-- contact: more spacing between two columns => align send button to bottom message
+x- hero image to the right of the screen x- contact: more spacing between two columns => align send button to bottom message